MichaelMitchell18041/BasicPythonKeylogger/README.md

 <h2>Installation/Usage</h2>
 Download the Keylogger.py file from this repo
 <br />
-Install Python; Which can be done here: https://www.python.org/downloads/
+Install Python, Which can be done here: https://www.python.org/downloads/
 <br />
-Install the pynput library; which can be done with the command "pip install pynput"
+Install the pynput library, which can be done with the command "pip install pynput"
 <br />